 ICS member Stephanie Wallace is host of Independence Radio and founder of LAID – Love and Intimacy for the Disabled.
 In this article, Stephanie talks about “Date Night,” an event she created and hosted at ICS.

 I didn’t know how it would turn out, but I knew what I wanted it to be.

-After two years of hosting the LAID broadcast and LAIDlive events – LAID stands for Love and Intimacy for the Disabled – people in the ICS community have come to trust me.
-As a result, on several occasions I have been approached about dating.
+After two years of hosting the LAID broadcast and LAIDlive events – LAID stands for Love and Intimacy for the Disabled – people in the ICS community had come to trust me and, as a result, on several occasions I had been approached about the subject of dating.

 What could I do?
 Most of us are comfortable with our lives the way they are.
 We have a social outlet here at ICS.
 Quite frankly, we’re like a big family.
 How do you introduce a dating event to people who see each other all the time?
 Surely, if they wanted to date each other they would have by now.

-Armed with this belief, last Friday I hosted Date Night and the Dating Game at the ICS Brooklyn Member Center.
+Armed with this belief, one Friday I hosted Date Night and the Dating Game at the ICS Brooklyn Member Center.
 I was excited, but nervous.
-After getting the go ahead – and after it was postponed for a month because of a February snow storm – I secretly wondered and doubted if the event would even work.
+After getting the go ahead – and after it was postponed for a month because of a February snowstorm – I secretly wondered and doubted if the event would even work.
 Would this community be receptive?
 The more I talked about it, the more I convinced myself it would be okay.

 “We’ll just have fun,” I told myself.
 “Remember, it’s a game, and there are real prizes.”
 The evening’s premise was to play “our” version of The Dating Game, the ABC TV show from 1965, which drew huge audiences for almost a decade.
 In our version, we’d match up two couples and send them on a real date with a $50 gift card to Applebee’s.